-16. What finance options are there available to a start-up company?
+What support options are there available to a start-up company?

-There is a wide array of supports available for starting a business in Mayo today, including advice, information, training, mentoring and networking.
-Sometimes direct grant aid assistance is available for researching a business idea, employing people or investing in captial equipment.
+There is a wide array of supports available for starting a business in Donegal today, including advice, information, training, mentoring, social welfare allowances and reliefs.
+Sometimes direct grant aid assistance is available for researching a business idea, employing people or investing in capital equipment.
+Talk to a business adviser at the Local Enterprise Office Donegal for more details.